SAP-samples/teched2023-AD264/exercises/ex0/guided.md

 # Guided Hands-on Sessions

-This is only relevant for guided hands-on session by SAP, like for SAP TechEd.
+This is **only** relevant for guided hands-on sessions by SAP, like SAP TechEd.

 ## Logon to Shared Account